smart-data-lake/smart-data-lake/blog/2024-12-12-SDL_databricks/2024-12-12-Databricks.md

 7. **Results**
 - You can observe the available DataObjects and Actions using our [UI Demo](https://ui-demo.smartdatalake.ch/#/config).
 Feel free to checkout out [our blog post](../blog/sdl-uidemo) for more information on the UI.
-- Feel free to use Code Completion to browse through the DataObjects and Actions.
+- Feel free to browse through the DataObjects and Actions as illustrated in the Notebook.
+From now on, it's enough to execute the current cell to get immediate feedback.
+All the necessary setup steps only need to be done when the cluster is started.
 - If you want to use code completion, start typing something and hit CTRL + SPACE:
  ![img.png](code_completion.png)
 - Finally, you can directly edit the config files under REPODIR/config und re-run your job with your changes, directly within the databricks environment.